2025 Czech parliamentary election: Government formation

 On 5 October, the day after the election, Babiš said ANO would lead talks with SPD and AUTO to seek a single-party government.
 All other parties (SPOLU, STAN, and Pirates) had ruled out working with ANO.
 President Petr Pavel held meetings with the leaders of all parties that made it into parliament in the days following the election.
 On 6 October, Pavel said it was "clear" that there was interest in forming a coalition government composed of ANO, SPD, and AUTO.
 ANO's initial goal to form a single-party minority cabinet had become "difficult to attain", as SPD and AUTO both said they wanted to participate directly in the government.
 It was reported that both smaller parties wanted at least two ministries each; SPD were interested in the education, defence, foreign affairs, industry, and interior ministries, and proposed nominating non-party experts to lead them in order to avoid internal party frictions.
 AUTO said they wished to nominate leader Petr Macinka as environment minister, Filip Turek as foreign affairs minister, and Oto Klempíř as culture minister.
 It was also reported that SPD wanted to nominate their leader Tomio Okamura for the post of President of the Chamber of Deputies, which was not ruled out by either Babiš or Okamura.

 Over 470 artists, academics and representatives of the cultural community signed an open letter to Andrej Babiš and President Petr Pavel opposing an AUTO nominee for the post of Minister of Culture.
 The association of Czech non-profit environmental organizations Zelený kruh, expressed opposition to an AUTO nominee for the post of Environment Minister.
 On 19 October 2025, thousands of people attended a demonstration against Macinka's nomination on Prague's Hradčany Square, organized by non-profit environmental organizations Greenpeace, Re-set and Fridays for Future.

 On 27 October 2025, Pavel asked Babiš to form a government.
-The incoming government was formed on 3 November.
-According to media reports, the ministers in this government will be:
+The leaders of ANO, SPD and AUTO signed the coalition agreement on 3 November.
+The new Chamber of Deputies had its constituent meeting the same day.
+ANO MPs Richard Brabec, Petr Kubis and Roman Zarzycký resigned in order to focus on regional politics.
+They were replaced by Jana Demjanová, Jiří Penc and Vlastimil Hebr.

+Babiš met Pavel on 26 November to present his cabinet and proposed government ministers.
+Pavel stated that he would appoint Babiš as the new prime minister within a week after he publicly addressed his business interests, and expressed his ongoing disagreement with potential minister Filip Turek, the candidate for Minister of Environment.
+AUTO leader Macinka stated that he saw no legal reasons why Turek could not be appointed minister.

+Proposed cabinet

+The ministerial candidates for the government are: